idelchi/envprof/README.md

 ## Features

 - Define multiple environment profiles in a single YAML or TOML file, with inheritance and dotenv support
-- List profiles, export to `.env` files or the current shell, or spawn a subshell with the selected environment
+- List profiles, export to `.env` files or the current shell, execute a command or spawn a subshell with the selected environment

 ## Installation